cedardb/docs/content/clients/cpp/_index.md

 ## Installing

-Before demonstrating the connection to CedarDB, we need to get the correct dependencies . libpqxx uses the libpq library internally.
+Before demonstrating the connection to CedarDB, we need to get the correct dependencies. libpqxx uses the libpq library internally.
 On Debian or Ubuntu you can simply get the dev files from an apt repository.